mets/METS-board/web documents/metsoverview.md

 The `<mdSec>` element consists of one or more `<md>` elements, optionally grouped by one or more `<mdGrp>` elements.

 Note that all  `<mdSec>`, `<mdGrp>` and `<md>` elements must possess an `ID` attribute.
-This attribute provides a unique, internal name for each element which can be used in the file section and structural section to link a particular division of the document hierarchy to a particular element with an `MDID` attribute.
+This attribute provides a unique, internal name for each element within the METS document which can be used in the file section and structural section to link a particular file or file group or particular division of the document hierarchy to a particular metadata element with an `MDID` attribute.
 This allows specific sections of metadata to be linked to specific parts of the digital object.

 Metadata in `<md>` element may pertain to the object described in the METS document as a whole, the original source material used to create the object, or the individual files comprising the object.

-There are five main types of metadata provided for in a METS document:
+Generally there are five main types of metadata provided for in a METS document:
 1. Descriptive metadata about the digital object, such as MARC, MODS, EAD, Dublin Core, etc;
 2. Technical Metadata (information regarding files' creation, format, and use